-- The customer's name and address, order or serial number. - The production date. - The agreed coating thickness and the actual thickness measured (minimum and maximum values of average thickness). - Final dimensional tolerances, if required - The results of the wear resistance test. - The results of all other tests required by the customer. - Measures taken to remedy values not meeting the requirements.
+- The customer's name and address, order or serial number. - The production date. - The agreed coating thickness and the actual thickness measured (minimum and maximum values of average thickness). - The results of the examination for visible defects. - Final dimensional tolerances (unless not required by the customer). - The results of the wear resistance test. - The results of all other tests required by the customer. - The agreed sampling procedure.
+See 9.1 - The type of test specimens for product tests.
+See 15.7.1 - Measures taken to remedy values not meeting the requirements.